AresMUSH/ares-discord/README.md

 <img src="https://github.com/AresMUSH/ares-discord/blob/master/images/botlink.png?raw=true" width="500" alt="Discord Bot" />

 If it isn't, walk through the "Add the Bot User" steps again to check that your bot is set up correctly.

 Also make sure your bot has the necessary Discord roles for the channels you want it to work on.

 ### Bot Config Mismatch

-If the bot is running and online, double-check the settings in your bot configuration file (`config.json`) and game secrets file.
+If the bot is running and online, double-check the settings in your bot configuration file (`config.json`) and game configuration.
 Pay particular attention to:

 - Making sure the API key and game URL match.
 - Making sure the channel names match exactly.